Cheryl-Lao/CSC420_Final_Project/README.md

 **How to run**

-Load the .ipynb file into Gogole Colab.
+Load the .ipynb file into Google Colab.

 Run the main function.
 You must include root_dir as the first argument which is the root location of the dataset path.
 You may pass in optional arguments to the main function to override their default values: